boekenbox/gitbook-stable/about/whats-new/new-in-v16.7+.md

   * Fix parsing of markdown elements in telegram alerts.
   * Automatically purge old history data when history value in config gets reduced.
   * Also look for mvts value in pair overrides.
-* Various fixes to improve performance on Kraken Futures
+* Various fixes that improve performance on Kraken Futures